When secular Western societies began granting women equal human rights, Islamic apologists started making excuse that:

 • Zero hardship.
 Where is the equity?

-• Virginophilia: Islam demands not to marry a widow or divorced woman in the presence of a virgin girl.
-But the same is not true about widowed or divorced men [Double Standards of Islam]
+• Virginophilia [Men vs. Women]: Islam demands not to marry a widowed or divorced woman in the presence of a virgin girl.
+But the same is not true about men and they could be married despite them being divorced or widowed, even in the presence of virgin men.
+[Double Standards of Islam]

 • Zero hardship.
 Where is the equity?